Andrew Theodore Ayres

 Most SMEs are not that business.
 Most SMEs are owner-operated, relationship-dependent, and functionally opaque to buyers who have the capital to acquire them.
 Their value lives partly in the owner's head — in decades of supplier trust, in customer relationships built through consistent reliability, in operational knowledge that was never written down because the owner never needed it to be.

 To a conventional acquirer, this looks like risk.
 It is, in fact, the asset.
-The result is a structural gap: not a shortage of businesses worth owning, but a shortage of new owners prepared to own them — and a shortage of the support infrastructure required to make those transitions succeed.
+The result is a gap: not a shortage of businesses worth owning, but a shortage of new owners prepared to own them — and a shortage of the support infrastructure required to make those transitions succeed.

 The majority of SMEs are running on infrastructure built a generation ago.
 Processes never automated.
 Customer data living in spreadsheets or the owner's memory.
 Workflows that accumulated organically and have never been examined systematically.